 4. The situation is different in the Methods or Methodology section.
 If well-known, regularly used measurement or test procedures, etc. are applied, the use of the passive is usually correct, because in most cases, it does not matter whether the test is performed by the researchers themselves or by a technician if the method does not need special emphasis.
 If, on the other hand, the researcher does not use well-established methods, but uses a unique test procedure or set-up that they developed, the active voice is the correct structure, because this is an individual decision that can contribute to the scientific result, so it cannot be separated from the person of the researcher.
 Furthermore, a unique method is important information, so it must be at the end of the sentence, and this can be achieved with the use of the active voice (see above).
-Of course, the passive can also be imagined in this case, but it is not good style because it distorts the emphasis.
+To sum it up: When we talk about something that is part of the scientific results, the active voice is correct (with the researchers as the subject), and when we talk about routine operations used by everybody, the passive voice is better style.